Sampreet/qom/README.md

 ### What's New in v0.8!

 - GUI module to run loopers and solvers
-- Support for Lyapunov exponents
+- Support for Lyapunov exponents and LLE equation
+- Annotatable plots with twin axis support
 - Multithreaded looping
-- Annotatable plots
 - Project website

 ### Up Next!

 - [ ] Support for Delay Differential Equations
 - [ ] Multiprocessing Support
+- [ ] Quantum Trajectories

 ## Installation